 Death To 2020

 Over on Netflix, meanwhile, there was a brilliant new spoof documentary about the year called Death To 2020, by Black Mirror producers Charlie Brooker & Annabel Jones (and you know 2020’s been weird when even Black Mirror couldn’t predict it!).
 This new show took us through the many big events of the last 12 months with spot-on observational humour, and featured some really big names including Laurence Fishburne as the narrator, plus Samuel L. Jackson, Hugh Grant, Lisa Kudrow, Tracey Ullman, Diane Morgan, and more.

-And on DVD to finish this section, I bought Completely Bad News by the Comic Strip group in December, featuring Rik Mayall, Adrian Edmondson, Nigel Planer, Peter Richardson, Dawn French & Jennifer Saunders.
+On DVD I bought Completely Bad News by the Comic Strip group in December, featuring Rik Mayall, Adrian Edmondson, Nigel Planer, Peter Richardson, Dawn French & Jennifer Saunders.
 I’m not hugely into the Comic Strip series overall, as a lot of the episodes don’t appeal to me much.
 But I do like the spoof metal band Bad News and have their music in my collection, including a 2-CD live album I bought alongside the DVD.

 The DVD features both of their Comic Strip episodes, plus a few extras including their deliberately awful Bohemian Rhapsody music video with some additional footage (their cover having been approved by Brian May who helped to produce their music), plus a little retrospective featuring Nigel and Peter playing their characters, and for some reason a foreign version of the first episode.
 Without the latter, everything could have been squeezed on to one disc really.